badnumbers/learn/src/intermediate/src/outputting-midi.md

 )
 ```

-As well as specifying MIDI note numbers directly using the key `\midinote`, you can also use `\note` or `\degree` and these will be converted to MIDI note numbers in the same way that they would be converted to frequency values in a pattern written to play a `SynthDef`.
+As well as specifying MIDI note numbers directly using the key `\midinote`, you can also use `\note` or `\degree` and these will be converted to MIDI note numbers in the same way that they would be converted to frequency values in a pattern written to play a SynthDef.
 And of course, `\degree` can be used in conjunction with `\scale`, although due to the nature of MIDI itself, only the  [12-TET](https://en.wikipedia.org/wiki/Equal_temperament#12TET) tuning is supported.

 The `\amp` key is converted to a note on velocity of between 0 and 127.